kklin/spark/README.md

 17/02/18 05:50:17 INFO HttpServer: Starting HTTP Server ...
 ```

+Notice the line that says `Pi is roughly 3.14344`.

 **Note:** The Spark cluster is now up and usable.
 You can run the interactive
 spark-shell by exec-ing it in the Master Spark container: